How do I know if Oxbow Academy is appropriate for my son?

 What is the average length of the program?

-Treatment direction and duration is usually determined after a comprehensive 90-day evaluation.
-When all of that information has been compiled the therapy team recommends a course of treatment appropriate for each individual student.
-Length of stay is primarily determined by the student’s willingness to work and complete his specific treatment plan.
+Treatment direction and duration is usually determined after a comprehensive diagnostic assessment period.
+When all of that information has compiled the therapy team recommends a course of treatment appropriate for each individual student.
+The length of stay is primarily determined by the student’s willingness to work and complete his specific treatment plan.
 Depending on the student’s issues and his resistance to therapy, the average treatment stay is eight to thirteen months.

-The most important part of the 90 day evaluation is determining the appropriate course of treatment.
+The most important part of the Diagnostic Assessment Period is determining the appropriate course of treatment.
 After the evaluation is complete it may be decided that a young man does not need an intensive residential program and can benefit from an in-home therapeutic intervention.
 If this is the decided course of treatment we will work with the family to establish services in home.
 If, however, the evaluation recommends a specialized residential program we will work with the family to help them understand the treatment and determine the appropriate course.

 Can my son come home to visit while he is in treatment?